-Serbia: TPP Kolubara, spatial plan debate8.
-June 2020. / News Serbia Energy
+Serbia: TPP Kolubara, spatial plan debate, News Serbia Energy

 In March, EPS signed a preliminary agreement on cooperation with Chinese company PowerChina on the construction of coal-fired thermal power plant Kolubara B. The preliminary agreement was signed by Acting Director of EPS Milorad Grcic and Director of PowerChina Yang Bo.
 Serbian state-owned power utility EPS has put a draft spatial plan for the area where the construction of coal-fired thermal power plant Kolubara B is planned on public debate.
 It will be available until 3 July.

 The construction of this energy facility was originally planned in 1990s and now EPS plans to complete the 350 MW project in cooperation with Chinese company.
 The construction of a new unit will ensure Serbia’s sustainable industrial development and will be built in line with the latest EU environmental standards.
 The new unit represents replacement capacity for ageing TPP Morava and TPP Kolubara A.

 In 2018, Serbian Minister of Energy and Mining Aleksandar Antic said that EPS will look into the possibility of re-launching the project for the construction of TPP Kolubara B. He said that the Government adopted the decision and that a working group that will coordinate the project for the construction of 350 MW power plant has been established, adding that the project would ensure the long-term stability of the Serbian energy system, especially given the large number of renewable energy power plants that will be built in the near future.
 The start of construction could be expected in 2021.